-Table 1 All fauna species recorded during site assessment 19 Table 2 Threatened species and ecological communities that may occur at the site 20 Table 3 All flora species recorded during site assessment 24 Table 4 Stakeholders in the camp and Plan 29 Table 5 Responses received during community and stakeholder consultation 32 Table 6 Analysis of management options (Note: definitions and descriptions of each management option are provided in Section 8) 37 Table 7 Actions planned to be implemented by Council over the life of the Plan 47 Table 8 Planned action for potential impacts during management 63 Table 9 Roles and responsibilities 67
+Table 1 An Tauna species recorded during site assessment .
+19 Table 2 Threatened species and ecological communities that may occur at the site .
+20 Table 3 All flora species recorded during site assessment .
+24 Table 4 Stakeholders in the camp and Plan .
+29 Table 5 Responses received during community and stakeholder consultation .
+32 Table 6 Analysis of management options (Note: definitions and descriptions of each management option are provided in Section 8) .
+37 Table 6 Analysis of management options (Note: definitions and descriptions of each management option are provided in Section 8) Table 7 Actions planned to be implemented by Council over the life of the Plan .
+37 .
+47 Table 6 Analysis of management options (Note: definitions and descriptions of each management option are provided in Section 8) Table 7 Actions planned to be implemented by Council over the life of the Plan Table 8 Planned action for potential impacts during management .
+37 .
+47 .
+63